 The Children’s Museum of the Upstate offers professional development courses for teachers, school administrators, and museum educators.
-Held in the museum, our workshops provide practical and innovative ways for educators to help students flourish in and out of the classroom.
+Held at TCMU-Greenville, our workshops provide practical and innovative ways for educators to help students flourish in and out of the classroom.

 These events are free to teachers.

 "Thank you again for the excellent class today.
 I'm looking forward to implementing all I learned today in my first grade class.
 I look forward to more professional development opportunities at TCMU."

 Educators will receive a certificate of participation at the completion of each course.
 Courses will count for renewal credit in the following districts.
 Check with your district if yours isn't listed below.